The Author of the Book of Hebrews

-There was dispute as to the authorship of the book of Hebrews among the early Christians.
+There was dispute as to the authorship of the Book of Hebrews among the early Christians.
 While many attributed the book to Paul, others thought Barnabas, Apollos, Clement, or Luke to be the author.
 This dispute continued till the 4th century when most Christians accepted it as the work of Paul.

 Today, some modern critics still raise the question.
-The evidences against Paul being the author of Hebrews is taken from the literary style and content of the book.
+The evidences against Paul being the author of Hebrews are taken from the literary style and content of the book.
 Although it is possible for a writer’s vocabulary and style to vary with subject matter, these variances are due to the different subjects about which he writes.

 Although there are arguments against the Pauline authorship of Hebrews, those arguments are not valid enough to defeat the traditional belief that Paul is the author.
 Much of the difference in tone and style of Hebrews compared with the known Pauline epistles may be reasonably explained by the fact that these other epistles are addressed to particular church groups, or to individuals, to meet particular problems.

 It is generally agreed that Hebrews was written before the fall of Jerusalem.
 At that time, the number of church leaders was very limited before a.d.
 70. So, which of those leaders might have presented the argument of the book of Hebrews?
 The most likely person is Paul.
-It is simply impossible for the one that produced such theological knowledge to be anonymous during a time when church leaders were few and well known.
+It is simply impossible for the one that produced such theological knowledge to be not known during a time when church leaders were few and well known.

 Check out our Bible Answers page for more information on a variety of topics.